-Back in the 90s, going out and physically shopping at the mall was a regular activity.
-You’d go there to shop for clothes, see a movie, grab lunch at the food court, or to grab that new CD you wanted from Sam Goody or Tower Records.
+Back in the ’90s, going out and physically shopping at the mall was a regular activity.
+You’d go there to shop for clothes, see a movie, grab lunch at the food court, or pick up that new CD you wanted from Sam Goody or Tower Records.
 Have you been to a mall lately, though?
 It’s nothing like it was back then.
 Most malls today are like ghost towns, with gates in front of many of the stores and few patrons shopping on any given day.

 These days, so many of us do our shopping online.
-We can buy just about anything without getting off the couch, and have it delivered right to the front door.
+We can buy just about anything without getting off the couch and have it delivered right to the front door.
 Two of the main players in the online shopping arena are Amazon and Walmart.
-Both have marketplaces, quick shipping options, and a wide variety of items ranging from electronics to clothing to kitchen gadgets to sex toys.
+Both have marketplaces, quick shipping options, and a wide variety of items ranging from electronics to clothing to kitchen gadgets.

-Consumer Intelligence Research Partners estimate that more than 100 million people in the U.S. subscribe to Amazon Prime, so most people are familiar with Amazon’s subscription service that gives you a ton of features like video content, music, books, and more for a monthly ($13) or annual fee ($119).
+Around 126 million people subscribe to Amazon Prime: That means many are familiar with Amazon’s subscription service that gives you a ton of features like video content, music, books, and more for a monthly ($13) or annual fee ($119).
 Prime also affords subscribers free two-day shipping on eligible items, and people who live in eligible zip codes can get free one-day shipping, or even free same-day shipping.

 Amazon offers discounts and incentives, like coupons, and a variety of discounts for Prime members.
 However, Walmart has a slight edge over Amazon, providing a variety of rollback discounts, clearance items, incentives for customers for picking up their items in-store, as well as free shipping without a subscription fee.